 - missed menstrual periods

 - hair loss

-Taxotere permanent side effects: Up to 15% of Taxotere patients report experiencing persistent alopecia (irreversible hair loss) on the body and scalp.
+Taxotere permanent side effects: Up to 15% of Taxotere patients report persistent alopecia (irreversible hair loss) on the body and scalp.

 FDA warnings about Taxotere: In 2014, the U.S. Food and Drug Administration released a warning that Taxotere may cause alcohol intoxication symptoms.
 The agency said patients should avoid driving, operating machinery, and other potentially dangerous activities 1-2 hours after their Taxotere infusion.
 In 2015, the FDA updated Taxotere’s label to warn patients about permanent hair loss risks.